-Health of People and Environment within Lake Victoria
+Health of People & Environment in Lake Victoria Basin

-With support from USAID and funding from the David and Lucile Packard Foundation and the MacArthur Foundation, Pathfinder is working with the Ecological Christian Organization, Conservation through Public Health, and OSIENALA (Friends of Lake Victoria) to implement an integrated Population, Health, and Environment (PHE) project in Kenya and Uganda.
-The project aims to reduce threats to biodiversity conservation and ecosystem degradation in the Lake Victoria Basin while simultaneously increasing access to family planning and sexual and reproductive health to improve maternal and child health in project communities.
+HoPE-LVB is an integrated Population, Health, and Environment (PHE) project that aims to reduce threats to biodiversity conservation and ecosystem degradation in the Lake Victoria Basin while simultaneously increasing access to family planning and sexual and reproductive health to improve maternal and child health in project communities.
 The project will develop and test two scalable models for building capacity and promoting an integrated set of PHE interventions, which will be adopted by communities, local governments, or national governments.

 Sustainable Development in East Africa: Lessons from Four Population, Health, and Environment Projects